Are you selling sports cards that were produced from 1868 to 1975?

 I’ll help you figure out the best way to sell your collection for top dollar.

-I've bought and sold sports cards for over 30 years and if there's one thing I've learned it's this: there's a right and wrong way to sell every collection.
+I've been collecting sports cards for over 30 years and if there's one thing I've learned it's this: there's a right and wrong way to sell every card.

 Sometimes it's best to sell them directly to a single buyer.

 Sometimes it's best to consign them for auction.

 Usually, it depends on the age of the cards, their condition, whether they've been professionally graded or not, and how much time you have to sell them.

 Don't worry...I can help you figure out which route makes sense for you.

 So, if you're thinking about selling, let me help ensure that you sell your cards quickly, efficiently, and for top dollar.

 Simply fill out the form above or call/text the number at the top of this page to get started.